Alexander-Poganatz/dark-souls-checklist/README.md

 The ItemAndDescriptionToJavaScript is just a program to convert a list in a text file to a javascript file with json.

 The lists folder contains text files of the data for the app.

+I didn't contain some files like jquery, bootstrap, and angular.